-Whilst we did not venture onto the island, it looks a stunning and unique place to spend the day and, certainly for us, a reason to return!
+Whilst we did not venture onto the island, it looks like a stunning and unique place to spend the day and, certainly for us, a reason to return!

 If you want to visit the island, you must book tickets online, and if the tide is in, you will need to secure the boat across.
 You can enjoy the walk along the beautiful causeway if the tide is out.